 As we mentioned above, dogs don’t care for the vast majority of citrus fruits.
 That includes lemons, limes, and grapefruits as well as others.

-The single exception to the rule is oranges, which are comparatively much lower in harmful plant compounds, essential oils, and citric acid.
-Some dogs enjoy eating oranges, though you should always serve it in small amounts and avoid giving them the rind or seeds.
-However, you might also find that even this is too bitter and your dog just isn’t interested.
+The single exception to the rule is oranges, which are much lower in harmful plant compounds, essential oils, and citric acid.
+Some dogs enjoy eating oranges, though you should always serve them in small amounts and avoid giving them the rind or seeds.

 What About The Health Benefits Of Vitamin C?